HPCC-Unical/HPC_linux/vim.md

 # 2. Basic Navigation

-Navigation is key to using Vim effectively.
-Here are the most commonly used commands in **Normal mode**.
+Understanding how to move around a file quickly is one of the most important skills in Vim.

-## Character Navigation
+### Cursor Movement

 | Key | Action     |
 | --- | ---------- |